Save on Pinterest

 How much should I spend on a good vacuum cleaner?

 You don’t have to spend a lot of money on a vacuum cleaner for it to be effective.
-Our top choice above, the Shark Navigator Vacuum, will cost you less than $200.
-However, if you’re looking for a high-end one to splurge on, a handful of models will cost you $1,000 or more.
+Our top choice above, the Shark Navigator Vacuum, will cost you a reasonable $200.
+However, if you’re looking for a high-end one to splurge on, some models will cost you $700 to $1,000 (or more).

 How many years should a vacuum cleaner last?